rtrp/osu-transport/users/tamashia/index.md

 ### Work and Research Experience

 * Graduate Research Assistant: September 2016 - Present
-  *Working on a research project with Oak Ridge National Laboratory on Multi-group Monte Carlo.
+  *Working on a research project with Oak Ridge National Laboratory on multigroup Monte Carlo.
   *The focus is depletion in reactor physics problems.

 * Undergraduate Research Intern at Lawrence Livermore National Laboratory: June 2016 – September 2016